-After years of social tennis, Apollo Bay Tennis Club is once again registered to play in the Polwarth Tennis DIstrict Association.
+After an absence of over 30 years, the Apollo Bay Tennis Club is registered to play in the Polwarth Tennis District Association.
+We're back!

 Apollo Bay Rec. reserve was established in 1868 by John Cawood Snr with the oval being built by a number of working bees in 1879.

 Apollo Bay Tennis Club dates back 134 years to 1886 when “The members of the Tennis Club entertained Dr Campbell at afternoon tea at the court on the eve of her departure to be married to Mr Asheley of Ballarat” (CH 12/11/1886)

 In 1902 M.Riordan sought permission on behalf of Apollo Bay Tennis Club to erect tennis courts on the foreshore opposite Colonel Heath’s house (where the 9th fairway is now) but sadly there was an objection.

 By the 1920’s the current tennis club room had been built and there were two courts in use with 28 entries to the 1926 tournament.

 In 1936 the Carter Cup was donated by Captain Carter.
 Winners in 1936 were Hilda Cawood (ladies) and JJ (Jack) Farelle (gentlemen) with many Cawoods, McKenzies, Telfords, and Costins winning over the years.
 The Cups are in Apollo Bay Museum.

 In 1977 (when the roads had improved) ABTC entered the Polwarth League for the first time but dropped out ten years later in 1987 although an active social tennis comp has continued since then.